uchicago-cs/student-resource-guide/tutorials/linux-filesystem.rst

 #.
 Navigate to your home directory.
 What do you see when you run ``ls linux-tutorial*``?
 What about ``ls linux-tutorial*/*.py``?

 You have finished the section on navigating the file system.

-Please move on to the next section required by your instructor.
+If you have been referred to this tutorial as part of a class you are taking, please move on to the next section required by your instructor.